 Astroturfers are hired guns who support the cause that pays them.
-Many atsroturfing firms also do traditional lobbying work.
+Many astroturfing firms also do traditional lobbying work.
 You know, going to legislators offices, setting up dinners with them, playing golf, etc. With traditional lobbying, legislators know exactly who the lobbyist represents and what their interests are.
 That is not always true with astroturfing.

 The practice is done by entities ranging from governments, think Russian trolls and meme creators, to corporations.
 My experience is with corporate astroturfing, so I will focus on that messy business.

-Corporate astroturfing Involves more than just paying people to comment on internet forums.
-Another online strategy is to make websites, with often wholesome sounding names, that aim to trick people into thinking the page is part of a grassroots effort.
-Who would suspect that something akin to "Seniors for a Strong American Healthcare System" could be part of an effort to persuade seniors to support a health insurer-backed bill that runs counter to their needs?
+Corporate astroturfing involves more than just paying people to comment on internet forums.
+Another online strategy is to make websites, often with wholesome-sounding names, that aim to trick people into thinking the page is part of a grassroots effort.
+Who would suspect that something akin to "Seniors for a Strong American Healthcare System" could be part of an effort to persuade seniors to support a health-insurer-backed bill that runs counter to their needs?

 With most astroturf lobbying schemes, the goal is to get government officials to support or oppose a certain bill or bills.
 The utility of astroturfing is two-fold: getting public support for a bill thus putting pressure on lawmakers and providing lawmakers with the ammunition, or confidence, to support the cause.
 You see, an official who is already on board with an issue needs to know his constituency will not turn on her if she votes the wrong way on an issue.
 Thus, the lobbyists must garner support and let the official know how much their constituents support the effort.
-This is truly unfortunate when the effort is counter to the constituents needs.
+This is truly unfortunate when the effort is counter to constituent needs.